SirLovi/EU_Comparator/README.md

    streamlit run app.py
    ```

-3. Use the sidebar to select up to six Members of the European Parliament.
-You can
+3. Use the sidebar to select up to twenty entities (individual Members, political
-   optionally focus on main votes only.
-The main panel summarises how often they
-   voted the same way, shows a pairwise agreement overview, and lists each shared
-   vote alongside the individual positions.
+   groups, or national delegations).
+You can narrow the scope by main votes,
+   OEIL subjects, geographic tags, or a custom date range.
+The main panel
+   summarises agreement counts and percentages, highlights the most aligned and
+   divergent pair, lets you adjust the agreement trend bucket (monthly,
+   quarterly, or weekly), and lists every shared vote with an enhanced search
+   that spans titles, procedures, subjects, and geography labels.